seb-oss/green/libs/core/docs/conventions.md

 ## \# for private properties

 Private properties and functions should use the # syntax.
-This ensures that the field is private for both compile time and runtime.
-A counter-argument to this might be that it can be useful to access private properties for testing and other edge cases.
-Cases like that may turn up, but if they do, it would be better to add a more deliberate solution.
+This ensures that the field is private at both compile time and runtime.

+In the event that # cannot be used, together with decorators for example, then we fall back on the typescript `private` keyword.
+We should then also prefix the method or property with an underscore.
+The underscore helps communicate the intended visibility to non-typescript consumers and at runtime.

+## Code order

+The preferred order of code in a component is something like this:

+1. Static properties
+2. Static functions
+3. Public properties
+4. Private properties
+5. Constructor
+6. Public methods
+7. Render function
+8. Private methods

+### What’s what?

+**Property:** A field that holds a value.
+Includes Lit reactive properties.
+Also commonly referred to as members \
+**Method:** Functions that can be called on an instance of the component.
+Arrow functions also fall under this category. \
+**Render function:** This the the standard Lit `render()` function that all components use to render their view.

 ## Aria- and state attribute reflection